AlwaysFr3sh/CosyKangarooRIS/README.md

 Or click the play button on vscode / visual studio etc.

 # Database
-I am going to try using 'sqllite' because the other ones look too hard to run without an error you might need to add the sqlite package to your directory (not sure if it's being tracked on git, will check later)
+I am going to try using 'sqllite' because the other ones look too hard.

+To run without an error you might need to add the sqlite package to your directory (not sure if it's being tracked on git, will check later)

 ### .net cli
 ```